Religious music: Prayer

-Sufi Music
+Sufi music

 Sufism, Islam's mystical dimension, advocates peace, tolerance, and pluralism, as well as music as a means of improving one's relationship with God.
 Sufi music aims to bring listeners closer to God.
 The deep urge to dissolve the physical realm and transcend into the spiritual universe, which occurs through the practice of listening to music, chanting, and whirling, and culminating in spiritual ecstasy, lies at the heart of Sufi lyrics.
 Because music is viewed as a tool for the believer to grow closer to the holy, sound and music are important to the basic experience of Sufism.
 Sufi music is therefore music created by and for the soul.

-Naat
+Naʽat

-The other form of Islamic music is Naat.
-The word Naat has Arabic origins and translates to praise.
+The other form of Islamic music is Naʽat.
+The word Naʽat has Arabic origins and translates to praise.
 A poem that praises the Islamic Prophet Muhammad is referred to as Naat (نعت) in Urdu.
-First naat dates back to the era of Muhammad and was written in Arabic.
+First Naʽat dates back to the era of Muhammad and was written in Arabic.
 It later spread throughout the world and reached various literatures including Urdu, Punjabi, Sindhi, Pashto, Turkish, Seraiki and more.
-Naat-Khuwan or Sana-Khuwan are known as those who recite Naat.
+Naʽat-Khuwan or Sana-Khuwan are known as those who recite Naʽat.